SAP-samples/btp-secure-development/exercises/ex2/README.md

 ### 🪜 Step 1: Review the Test File for the HTTP Endpoint
 - ▶️ Action:
-  - Navigate to the `test/http` directory in your CAP project folder.
+  - Navigate to the `test/http` directory in your project folder.
   - Open the file "sql-injection-demo.http".

 ```